CozyPlantlady/Lairhaven/README.md

 ![lairhaven](assets/images/lairhaven-screen.jpeg "Lairhaven-webpage on different screen")

-## Design points
+## Design Strategy
 Design point: mobile-first.
 - All the information can be found from one page
 - Goal is to make everything as flexible as possible
 - Minimum amount of code changes between different viewports
+- Colors are chosen to be calm and harmonic.
+- Header is dark and menacing, to get the attention of villains (even if company is neutral)

 ### User goals:
 What is their goal?
 What problem does this product or feature solve for them?
 - User needs to find a safe lair.
 As a bonus this company does the styling and moving for them too.

 What are some of the actions or operations they are likely to perform?
+- Showing a collection of different locations
+- Renting out location
 - Styling of location
-- Moving in (secretly, with ninjas)
+- Moving in/out (secretly, with ninjas)
 - Customer care (24/7, because evil never sleeps)

 ### User Stories:

+New user:
-- As a user, I need to be able to easily see what website offers
+- As a new user, I need to be able to easily see what website offers
-- As a user, I need to be able to contact the company
 - As a user, I want to know more about the company
+- As a user, I want to rent a location

+Returning user:
-- As a user, I need the company to be reachable
+- As a returning user, I want to contact the customer care

-## Design Choices
-- Colors are chosen to be calm and harmonic.
-- Header is dark and menacing, to get the attention of villains (even if company is neutral)

-### My personal goals
-- To make writing commit messages a habit
-- Problem solving by testing different options

 # Features